From historic British trivia to interesting stories about the Royal Family, these fascinating facts about Windsor Castle will surprise you!

 Windsor Castle isn’t just an impregnable fortress that can repel invaders, it’s also been used by English monarchs as a refuge from disease.
 During a particularly bad outbreak of plague at the end of the 16th century, Queen Elizabeth moved the royal court to Windsor and hid herself away in the castle.
 To prevent contagion, she reportedly erected a gallows behind her, with a warning that anyone who entered Windsor without permission would be instantly executed.

-During the recent COVID-19 pandemic, Queen Elizabeth II and the Duke of Edinburgh both used Windsor Castle to weather out the lockdown safely, showing that little has changed in the past few centuries!
+During the pandemic, Queen Elizabeth II and the Duke of Edinburgh both stayed in Windsor Castle for lockdown, showing that little has changed in the past few centuries!

 Over 150 people live and work at Windsor Castle